Why more and more people are looking for small modern farmhouse plans?

 An open floor plan with kitchen and living room combination makes this modern farmhouse feel spacious with a modest 1226 sq.ft. of total living space.
 Note that this modern farmhouse plan includes a ground floor bedroom with room for the washer and dryer in an alcove of the bathroom.

-10. Modern Farmhouse Classic
+10. Classic Variation of the Modern Farmhouse Plan

-With total square footage of 1327 SQ FT, this modern farmhouse is economical to build and maintain.
+With a total square footage of 1327 SQ FT, this modern farmhouse is economical to build and maintain.
 Love this massive covered patio and cozy entry court which are perfect for people who love outdoors.
 It is also suited for a vacation home you were always dreaming of building on that perfect piece of land away from everything.

 With massive wood beams, simple design, and rustic exterior, this is a great floor plan for a modern farmhouse, with plenty of storage and energy-efficient features.
 It can be a nice real estate investment.